JayIssuree/CrackingTheCodingInterview/ArraysAndStrings/IsUnique/README.md

         create a key value pair where the key is the letter and the count is 1 else if the letter already exists in the hash table (and the count is 1) the string is not unique => break out and return false
-- You only have to go through the string one
+- You only have to go through the string once
 => O(n)
 - You do have to create a new data structure
 => O(n)